JFF CREATE

 AWARENESS

-Received “Notable Abstract Award” from Australian Vision Research, and “Film Commendation Award” from RANZCO 2024 Scientific Program Chairs
+Received “Notable Abstract Award” from Australian Vision Research, and “Film Commendation Award” from RANZCO 2024.
+Scientific Program Chairs.

 TUTELAGE AND EMPOWERMENT